Personalized medicine is revolutionizing the field of

 Equity in Access: Addressing disparities in access to personalized medicine is essential to ensure that all newborns, regardless of socioeconomic status, can benefit from these advancements.

-Integration of artificial intelligence (AI) and machine learning to enhance predictive modeling and decision-making.
+artificial intelligence (AI) and machine learning to enhance predictive modeling and decision-making.

 Development of non-invasive diagnostic tools, such as liquid biopsies, to monitor health status and treatment response.